OpenDataServices/os4d/docs/standard/getting-started/index.md

 .. _when:
 ```

-The design of a standard should reflect it's goals and the policy context it is introduced into.
+The design of a standard should reflect its goals and the policy context it is introduced into.

 Standards can help to:

 * Promote **good practice** in the collection and sharing of data;
 * Enable **data interoperability** and exchange between systems;
 * Promote **comparability** between datasets;
-* Encourage **publication** of data, by making it easier to prepare and share it;
+* Encourage **publication** of data, by making it easier to prepare and share data;
 * Support **measurement** and assessment of data quality.

 We think of effective open data standards as tools of **mass collaboration**, providing a common reference point for different groups to coalesce around, facilitating their work together on creating and using data for social impact.